Materials Management: Definition, Process, Benefits

 Materials management also focuses on ensuring that no components are wasted and optimizing inventory maintenance and management.
 While materials management requires understanding what materials are needed and where to source them, it is also heavily involved in inventory management and storage.

-Many industries incorporate and rely on high-quality materials management, including manufacturing, construction, hospitals and healthcare, textiles, oil and gas, pharmaceuticals, and more.
+Many industries incorporate and rely on high-quality materials management, including process manufacturing, construction, hospitals and healthcare, textiles, oil and gas, pharmaceuticals, and more.
 Any industry involved in the movement and supply of many raw materials requires material management expertise.

 Materials management can save organizations and manufacturers lots of work, money, and time.
 Supplying the right quality of materials to the right places at the correct times can be extremely difficult for individual companies and organizations.
 This difficulty is part of the reason why many companies decide to outsource or create specialized material management departments.